magisterquis/dynelfsymbols/QUICKSTART.md

 go get -u github.com/magisterquis/dynelfsymbols GOOS=linux go build -o ./dynelfsymbols github.com/magisterquis/dynelfsymbols/dynelfsymbols
 ```
-This should probably be done on the attack box, and not on-target.
+This should probably be done on the attack box, and not on target.
 Move the
 resulting binary to the target.

 2. Find a good candidate for backdooring